AniruddhMukherjee/MultiModel_Translation_Project/README.md

-# summerintership2024_D23IT168
+# summerintership2024_21IT090

-<h2>4th Sem Summer Internship</h2>
+<h2>6th Sem Summer Internship</h2>
-# 🌟 AWS Summer Internship 2024 - Project Showcase 🌟
+# 🌟 Machine Learning and Streamlit Internship 2024 - Project Showcase 🌟

 Welcome to my GitHub repository for the AWS Summer Internship 2024!
 This project showcases the work done during the internship, including practical insights and hands-on experience with Amazon Web Services (AWS).